 Preservation brings about expanded use of the property, thus addressing the second half of the mission statement, “and to make this unique landmark available for educational, social, business and other appropriate community uses.”
 To that end over the course of 2019, the house served Centra Bedford Memorial Hospital for a number of business socials last spring; the Bedford Presbyterian Church for a large gathering of 175-year celebrants taking tea on a Sunday afternoon in March; the Blue Ridge Garden Club for its birthday brunch in April as it marked its ninetieth anniversary; the American Association of University Women, Bedford Branch, for its May luncheon for scholarship winners, their parents, and the organization’s members.
 Of course, Avenel’s well-attended “Derby Day” again stood out as the high spot of the year's fund-raising events.

 August saw the use of Avenel, donated by Avenel, to honor with a dinner culinary students from the Bedford Science &Techology Center.
-In exchange for this gratis use of the house, the center pledged to put on a "Heart Healthy" luncheon at Avenel.
-Stay tuned for the announcement of this event.
 On the twenty-fourth of the month, at least 100 supporters of breast cancer patients and survivors attended the first-ever “BBQ to Beat Breast Cancer.”
 From the proceeds of this event, Avenel was able to donate $1,000 to the “Just for Me" mammography program” at Centra Bedford Memorial Hospital.

 Last year weddings in September and October marked the calendar, and one lovely wedding took place OUTSIDE five days before Christmas.
 Brides continue to use almost every inch of the house and grounds in most ingenious ways.